andymitchhank/microblogcli/README.md

 $ microblog post -t <title> <text>
 ```

 Post text to the current micro.blog account with an optional title.
+This is only available for hosted Micro.blog accounts for now.

 ### feed